Psychiatric Nurse: Duties, Pay, and How to Become One

 • Teaching self-care and helping patients achieve individual goals

 As a psychiatric nurse, you can expect to promote mental health in various ways.
-You might work with children exposed to trauma, soldiers coming home from combat, supporting adults and teenagers with mental illness, and more.
+You might work with children exposed to trauma, soldiers coming home from combat, adults and teenagers suffering from mental illness, and more.

 Psychiatric nurse vs. psychiatric nurse practitioner